-(and oh my goodness, I just realized I gave you 3 different sneak peeks of things I’ve yet to blog about but have just recently completed–> my new, no-sew curtain panels, my “new” dining chairs -painted and recovered- and my Craigslist “Baker’s” hutch– don’t look! ha)
+(and oh my goodness, I just realized I gave you 3 different sneak peeks of things I’ve yet to blog about but have just recently completed–>my new, no-sew curtain panels-2014, my “new” dining chairs -painted and recovered- and my Craigslist “Baker’s” hutch-2014— don’t look! ha)

 I printed out the graphic I created onto a clear sheet and used my projector to transfer the lettering (not as crisp and easy to see as a transparency but it worked ok for this).

-I planned to paint the lettering in with an Old White/Pure White mix of Chalk Paint (Annie Sloan) so used a white water color pencil to transfer the letters and snowflakes.
+I planned to paint the lettering in with white paint so used a white watercolor pencil to transfer the letters and snowflakes.

-I actually love doing this.
-Don’t ask me why because I am definitely a type A girl but this is very therapeutic to me….to my mind.
+I actually love doing this, don’t ask me why because I am definitely a type-A girl but this is very therapeutic to me.

 Very relaxing and slows me down.
-Requires my complete focus which is a good thing since my mind is always going a mile a minute.
+It requires my complete focus which is a good thing since my mind is always going a mile a minute.

 Crisp and clean looking.
 No distressing for this sign.
 Unusual for me!

-I sealed it with a quick spray over of Valspar Flat Sealer to keep the matte look but to add some protection to the Chalk Painted board.
+I sealed it with a quick spray over of a super flat spray to keep the matte look but to add some protection since I used Chalk Paint.

 Thanks to my dear husband for holding it up for the photo.